NYC Softball League Rules

 You must bat at least one woman within the first 4 batters in your lineup.
 There are no other regulation on where women are placed in the lineup.

-If a man batting in front of a woman draws a 3 pitch walk (3 straight balls) the woman batter has the option of talking her at bat or taking a walk.
+If a man batting in front of a woman draws a 3 pitch walk (3 straight balls, as each batter starts with a 1 ball count) that batter is awarded 2nd base.